Open Accessibility Menu

 Remove Insect Nests Promptly

-Living in Maryland, you're likely no stranger to bees, wasps, and even hornets nesting below your rafters.
-Often, your trim makes a cozy place for insects because it's up high and relatively protected from the elements.
-Removing nests safely can be difficult, especially if you need to go on a ladder.
-It's best to ask a professional for help—especially to remove bee's nests, as they may be an endangered species.
+Living in Maryland, you’re likely no stranger to bees, wasps, and even hornets nesting below your rafters.
+Often, your trim makes a cozy place for insects because it’s up high and relatively protected from the elements.
+Removing nests safely can be difficult, especially if you need to climb a tall ladder.
+It’s best to ask a professional for help—especially to remove bee nests, as they may be an endangered species.

 Install Drip Edge Boards